Two #RSAC Attendees Test Positive for #Coronavirus

 Two engineers who reportedly attended last month’s RSA Conference in San Francisco have tested positive for Coronavirus.

-According to a statement posted on Twitter, the engineers worked for Exabeam, though the company could not confirm “whether they contracted Covid-19 prior to, at or after the conference,” but warned anyone who did come into contact with its staff to be vigilant in monitoring for symptoms.
+According to a statement posted on Twitter, the engineers worked for Exabeam, and although the company could not confirm “whether they contracted Covid-19 prior to, at or after the conference,” it has warned anyone who did come into contact with its staff to be vigilant in monitoring for symptoms.

 According to a report by Bloomberg, one of the men who tested positive is a 45-year-old engineer who began experiencing symptoms when he returned home to Connecticut.
 His condition deteriorated the following week and he was hospitalized in respiratory distress on March 6, according to his wife.